+1. Please rate the following on a scale of one to five, based on whether or not you think that question should be addressed in our next in ternational skypecast.
 Don't even consider this It would be better if you don't discuss this Neutral: I don't care if you talk about this Probably talk about this Definitely talk about this Response Is there hope for systemic school reform in the United States?
 Elsewhere in the world?
-0% (0) 10% (1) 50% (5) 10% (1) 30% (3) 3.60 Should schools repurpose their existing educational technology budgets, which largely serve now to support a traditional transmission-based model (pedagogy) of instruction?
-0% (0) 0% (0) 0% (0) 60% (6) 40% (4) 4.40 David Warlick talks about telling a new story.
-If olike to see us more clearly define it.
-Is this new future just an amalgamation of new, untried solutions (e.g. digital storytelling, blogging, podcasting, wikis, etc)?
+0% (0) 10% (1) 50% (5) 10% (1) 30% (3) 3.60 Should schools repurpose their existing educational technology budgets, which largely serve now to support traditional transmission-based model (pedagogy) of instruction?
+0% (0) 0% (0) 0% (0) 60% (6) 40% (4) 4.40 David Warlick talks about teiling a new story.
+I d like to see us more clearly define It.
+Is this new future just an amalgamation of new, untried solutions (e.g. digital storyteiling, biogging, poddasting, wikis, etc?)
 How do these fundamentally transform teaching, learning and leadership aside from serving as a big distraction?
 0% (0) 0% (0) 0% (0) 30% (3) 70% (7) 4.70 How can you or I be symbols of hope and light in an increasingly darkening world that has lost its enthusiasm for expensive technology initiatives?
 0% (0) 10% (1) 0% (0) 50% (5) 40% (4) 4.20 How can we transform the landscape from our unique perspectives in higher ed, adult ed, K-12 and central administration?
-0% (0) 0% (0) 10% (1) 60% (6) 30% (3) 4.20 Total Respondents 10 (skipped this question) 0 What other question would ld you like to see us address not includ ed in the list above ?
-1. How can we reconcile techno logy integration with st andardized testing?
-2. Please discuss funding possib ilities for teacher inserv rices so that we can lea rn enough to use this s stuff!
-3. How do we go about promotion in the classroom? ng both Action Researc h in the classroom and published Journal articl les via Universities, int o the benefits/costs of Web 2.0 4.
-Maybe we should sell Lance A rmstrong type bracele ts to put educational vi sion with the uses of te chnology in the face o f the public.
-What is the best model of tea of time, new curriculum impli trictions 6.
-Should 21st century literacy skills he tested like oth or things (including rea ding writing and math ) on high-stakes evam instings?
-Chauld there he
+0% (0) 0% (0) 10% (1) 60% (6) 30% (3) 4.20 Total Respondent 10 (skipped this question) 0 2.
+What other question would you like to see us address not included in the list above?
+1. How can we reconcile technology integration with standardized testing?
+2. Pleas Please discuss funding possibilities for teacher inservices so that we can learn enough to use this stuff!
+3. How in th How do we go about promoting both Action Research in the classroom and published Journal articles via Universities, into the benefits/costs of Web 2.0 in the classroom?
+4. May Maybe we should sell Lance Armstrong type bracelets to put educational vision with the uses of technology in the face of the public.
+5. What of the What is the best model of teacher professional development to equip them with the skills and tools needed to make a difference despite the restrictions of time, new curriculum implementation, NCLB, etc.?
+How can we equip pre-service teachers with these types of tools as well?
+6. Shoi man Should 21st century literacy skills be tested like other things (including reading, writing and math) on high-stakes examinations?
+Should there be mandatory standards that are assessed for technology skills?